know leaf area index (LAI) for crop production

 - Absorbing carbon dioxide

-- Intercepting light necessary for photosynthesis,
+- Intercepting light necessary for photosynthesis

-- Releasing the oxygen formed as a byproduct of photosynthesis.
+- Releasing the oxygen formed as a byproduct of photosynthesis

-The LAI also provides complete knowledge on how much light is coming through the canopy.
-In the case of a multi-layer canopy, the LAI of an upper layer is important for the light received by a lower layer.
+The LAI also provides complete knowledge of how much light comes through the canopy.
+In the case of a multi-layer ceiling, the LAI of an upper layer is important for the light received by a lower layer.

 Overall, this is called a reliable parameter for plant growth.
 That is why most studies in agronomy and horticulture measure the results of fertilizers and irrigation LAI and yield.

-In addition, one can use the data and look for interaction between LAI and the variable measured, which will provide information on how different variables can affect or promote plant growth and/or yield.
+In addition, one can use the data and look for interaction between LAI and the variable measured, which will provide information on how different variables can affect or promote plant growth and yield.

-LAI Measurement in a Greenhouse
+LAI Measurement In A Greenhouse

 With the help of the LAI, growers can easily diagnose the nitrogen status of cereals through satellite imagery, leading to timely applications of fertilizers to boost yield.

-Learn about plant transpiration, water use, humidity and directly relate its information to the yield.
-With all the measured parameters, it is established in experimental greenhouses and subsequently tested in commercial greenhouses in the hope of getting healthy plants and soil.
+Learn about plant transpiration, water use, and humidity and directly relate its information to the yield.
+Then, with all the measured parameters, it is established in experimental greenhouses and tested in commercial greenhouses to get healthy plants and soil.